Menu Close

 I like that the repairs made following the bomb damage doesn’t try to match the medieval construction.
 The church has had a long history, and that story is told through the variation in building materials you see at the site.

-The entrance to the churchyard is graced with a gate added in 1658 which reminds those who enter that “Christus vivere” – Christ Lives and that “More mihi lucrum” – Death is My Gain.
+In 1658, craftsmen added a gate to the churchyard entrance.
+The carving reminds those who enter that “Christus vivere” – Christ Lives, and that “Mors mihi lucrum” – Death is My Gain.

-It was this somber scene that led Charles Dickens to dub the church “St Ghastly Grim” in his collection of essays titled “The Uncommercial Traveller”.
+Charles Dickens saw the somber gate and dubbed the church “St Ghastly Grim” in his collection of essays titled “The Uncommercial Traveler”.
 A bit of foreshadowing, perhaps, with what was soon to come.

 Plague and Fire

 The 1660’s were a rough time for London.
-The Black Death ravaged the city in 1665, the worst outbreak since the massive plague in 1348.
-More than 350 victims are buried in the Olave graveyard.
+The Black Death ravaged the city mid-decade; the worst outbreak since 1348.
+The Olave graveyard holds over 350 plague victims from this period.
 An estimated 15% of the city died during the outbreak.

 Yet even with this disaster, the city remained overcrowded and congested.
 Many of the buildings in London were still made from wood and very close together.
 On the night of September 2, 1666, the King’s Baker went to bed without fully extinguishing his oven’s fire.

 Sparks from the fire ignited sacks of flour which quickly grew into the massive Great Fire of London.
 It took three days for the city to get the fire under control.
-St Olave’s was spared through a combination of fire breaks created by destroying wooden buildings nearby and a change in wind direction away from the church.
+Fire breaks and shifting winds spared St Olave’s from destruction.

 Samuel Pepys, Peter Turner and ...
 James Dean?!